-In their investment decisions, socially responsible investors take into account Environmental, Social and Governance (ESG) issues.
-Therefore, they give preference to enterprises following the principles of sustainable development, environmental protection, protection of consumer rights, protection of human rights and diversity at the workplace.
+While making investment decisions, socially responsible investors take into account the Environmental, Social and Governance (ESG) criteria.
+As a result, they give preference to companies which follow the principles of sustainable development, environmental protection, consumer protection, human rights and diversity at the workplace.

-The value of socially responsible investments has been on the rise globally, and the investors’ interest in this area has a favourable effect on companies.
-This also relates to Grupa LOTOS, included in the prestigious RESPECT Index of companies meeting the highest standards of corporate social responsibility, which is published by the Warsaw Stock Exchange.
+The value of socially responsible investing has been growing steadily worldwide, with companies benefiting from investor interest in these aspects.
+This also applies to Grupa LOTOS, which is included in the Warsaw Stock Exchange’s prestigious RESPECT Index, comprising companies that adhere to the highest standards of corporate social responsibility.

-Analyses carried out by Allianz Global Investors and GES Investment Services have revealed that:
+Research by Allianz Global Investors and GES Investment Services suggests that:

-- the most spectacular results may be achieved by investing in financial instruments from emerging markets, where the risk can be reduced by as much as 40%;
+- the most spectacular results can be achieved in the case of financial instruments issued on emerging markets, where the risk can be reduced by up to 40%;

-- optimal asset allocation in terms of the ESG criteria may help reduce the risk by approximately one third.
+- investing in a manner optimised against the ESG criteria can reduce the risk by about one-third.